A Very Special Love: Soundtrack

+Note: The song "Very Special Love" (or sometimes called "A Very Special Love") rendition by Sarah Geronimo was also used as the official theme song/part of the official soundtrack for the GMA Network action-drama series Black Rider, which aired from November 6, 2023 to July 26, 2024.

 Reception

 Box office results

 The film was a huge box office success, it became the highest-grossing Filipino film of 2008.
 It earned ₱179,235,324 in its entire run.

 Critical reception

 Karen A.P.
 Caliwara, writing for Philippine Entertainment Portal, gave the film a positive review on the film and cited the cast, particularly Geronimo and Cruz's respective performances, the screenplay, the dialogue, and the impact on the cinematic audience as the reasons why the film is "a must-see movie".